|Tom Barsa RS

-Unfortunately, bed bugs have made a big resurgence in the U.S. Although their name comes from their tendency to live on or near our beds, bed bugs can be found living throughout homes, apartments, nursing homes, office buildings, retail stores and many other places people gather.
+Their name comes from their tendency to live on or near our beds.
+Bed bugs can be found living throughout homes, apartments, nursing homes, office buildings, retail stores and many other places people gather.
 They do not fly or jump, but they can move quickly over floors, walls, ceilings, and furniture.

 Bed bugs are primarily a nuisance to humans and are not known to transmit disease.
 However, infestations can cause severe psychological and emotional stress.
 Bites can cause welts which may become infected by excessive scratching.